Enscape Best Practices: Finding the Right Perspective

 Here is the same concept visualized in Enscape.
 We can see how the woman’s body height can help us gage how tall the structure she is standing next to actually is.
 We can even project her height vertically and in perspective to, for example, place a 10’-0” (304cm) vertical line in the scene; each yellow line is the same height.

-Adding people naturally helps discern scale (Mouseover for markup)
+Adding people naturally helps discern scale.

-The composition of a view is a key ingredient in developing the right perspective.
+The composition of a view is a key ingredient in developing the right perspective for architectural rendering.
 In the next image you can see some problems; our vantage point has us visually grazing the side of the main building and the outdoor fireplace covers a major edge of the main structural, leaving an odd portion of the roof exposed.
 Compare this with the next image, where the left side of the view is framed be the main structure, the fireplace does not cover any major elements and the top edge of the view is also framed by an umbrella.
 Even a small portion of a chair in the foreground helps to frame the view.
 I touched on this specific example in my ArchDaily article: 9 Ways to Make Your Renderings More Realistic.

 Example of poor perspective results